-(xii) Cash Flow Statement
+(xiii) Cash Flow Statement

-Cash flows are reported using the indirect method, whereby net profit / (loss) before extraordinary items and tax is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.
+Cash flows are reported using the indirect method, whereby profit for the year is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
+The cash flows from operating, investing and financing activities of the Company are segregated.
+The Company considers all highly liquid investments that are readily convertible to known amounts of cash to be cash equivalents.

-(xiii) Borrowing Costs
+(xiv) Borrowing Costs

-Borrowing costs directly attributable to the acquisition of fixed assets is capitalized as part of the cost of fixed assets till the date it is put to use.
+Borrowing costs directly attributable to the acquisition, production or construction of qualifying assets is capitalized as part of the cost of such qualifying assets till the date of being ready for intended use.
 Other borrowing cost is recognized as expenditure in the period in which they are accrued.

-(xiv) Investments
+(xv) Investments

-Investments that are readily realisable and are intended to be held for not more than one year from the date, on which such investments are made, are classified as Current Investments.
+Investments that are readily realisable and are intended to be held for not more than one year from the Reporting Date, are classified as Current Investments.
 All other investments are classified as Non Current Investments.
 Current Investments are valued at lower of Cost and Fair value.
 Non Current Investments are valued at cost, except in the case of other than temporary decline in value, in which case neccessary provision is made.